 Tips: Probably you also heard the “true HEPA filter”.
 As a true HEPA filter, it must certify to remove 99.99% of tiny particles as small as 0.3 microns, which is the smallest particle size to enter the lungs.

-Advantages And Disadvantages of TRUE HEPA Filter
+TRUE HEPA Filter

 1. Efficient, capture most of the toxic pollutants.